Amarfas/FateGrandFarm/README.md

  * '-6' = XP Cards

 ## Acknowledgements

+[pyinstaller](https://github.com/pyinstaller/pyinstaller) for making it easy to create an executable.

+CVXPY for making a library that can crunch these numbers, and my friend for pointing them out to me.

-All credit goes to the various communities that have worked hard to compile and analyze this game.
+Other credit goes to the various communities that have worked hard to compile and analyze this game.
 Specifically:

-CVXPY for making a library that can crunch these numbers, and my friend for pointing them out to me.

 JP Data is sourced from the [following community collaboration.](https://docs.google.com/spreadsheets/d/1TrfSDteVZnjUPz68rKzuZWZdZZBLqw03FlvEToOvqH0/)